-If you want the whole RV/camper experience but don’t actually want to drive the thing, Airbnb has you covered for as little as $39 a night.(1) Their hosts offer decked out campers that stay put while you’re cozy and inside.
+If you want the whole RV/camper experience but don’t actually want to drive the thing, Airbnb has you covered for as little as $39 a night.(1) Their hosts offer decked-out campers that stay put while you’re cozy and indoors.
 The youths call this “glamping”—you know, experiencing the great outdoors without dealing with that whole outdoors part.

 3. Go to the less popular beach

-Certain beaches are going to be more popular and pricier than others (hello, Key West and Laguna Beach).
+Certain beaches are going to be more popular and pricier than others (looking at you, Key West and Laguna Beach).
 But if you know where to look, you can save a pretty penny and still watch the tide roll in.

 Coastline beaches are going to be more expensive than beaches along the Gulf.
-The water might look a little different, but when you’re coming from a landlocked area, a beach is a beach.
-Staying in a two-bedroom beach condo in Miami could cost you upwards of $100 more per night in comparison to the same accommodations in Galveston, Texas.
-Plus, those beaches will have less expensive hotels and cheaper food and activities.
+Sure, the water might look a little different, but when you’re coming from a landlocked area, a beach is a beach.
+Staying in a two-bedroom beach condo in Miami could cost you upwards of $100 more per night in comparison to the same type of lodging in Galveston, Texas.
+Plus, the Gulf beaches will have less expensive hotels, food and activities too.

 4. Book travel packages using warehouse stores

 We know travel packages like this change pretty quickly, so you might not find this exact deal.
-The point is: if you’re on the lookout for a bargain, you should be able to find one once you know where to look!
+The point is: If you’re on the lookout for a bargain, you should be able to find one if you know where to look!

 5. Stay with friends or family

-It’s not glamorous, and some people might not even consider it a true vacation—but staying with friends or family is a great cheap vacation idea.
+It’s not glamorous—and some people might not even consider it a true vacation—but staying with friends or family is an easy cheap vacation idea.
 Plus, you’ll get to spend time with the people you love!

 More than likely, you won’t have to pay for lodging or some meals.
 That means you’ll only have to foot the bill to get to your destination.
 This should drastically cut back on your travel costs.